Noemi1313/Noemi1313/README.md

 ## Hi there, I'm Noemi 👋
-I'm a Robotics🤖 and Digital Systems🖥️ Engineer that loves to learn new things✏️ and participate in interesting proyects📈
+<br>I'm a Robotics🤖 and Digital Systems🖥️ Engineer that loves learning new things✏️ and participating in interesting proyects📈</br>
+<br>Especially interested in Data Science📊 and Machine Learning🧠 topics</br>

 ### Technology stack:
 <div display="flex">